Close Coupled Centrifugal Pumps

 Give us a call for help finding what you need.

 Control your pumps easily with our large variety of pump valves, connectors, and strainers.
+Contact our product specialists for more information on industrial control valves and other pump parts.

 Ball Valves are ideal for shutoff applications, due to their durability over time.
 Ball valves use a pivoting ball to control flow of the liquid.
 Butterfly Valves are similar to ball valves, except instead of a pivoting ball, butterfly valves have a rotating disc.